KyouyamaKazusa0805/Sudoku/README.md

 // Declare a manual solver that uses techniques used by humans to solve a puzzle. var solver = new ManualSolver();

-// To solve a puzzle synchonously. var analysisResult = solver.Solve(grid);
+// To solve a puzzle synchronously. var analysisResult = solver.Solve(grid);

 // You can also convert the type to 'ManualSolverResult'